innneang/obsidian-readavocado-sync/README.md

 - Paste your token in the "Readavocado Token" box
 - Click Initiate Sync

-**Note:** The plugin will trigger sync every time at the app open or you can manually trigger sync in the plugin's setting.
+**Note:** The plugin trigger sync every time at the app open or you can manually trigger sync in the plugin's setting.